exvim/main/README.md

     cp .vimrc.bundles ~/.vimrc.bundles # the bundle settings for exVim, change it if you need cp -r vimfiles/ ~/.vim/            # replace your old bundles

-### Install in other platform
+### Install in Linux

 Linux shell script coming soon!
 Usually you can follow the install in Mac OSX.

+### Install in Windows

 Windows test coming soon!
 I still not test exVim in Windows yet, will do it later.
+Usually you can follow the install in Mac OSX.